Events that fire on a page with a Webix-based application fall into three groups:

 Other inner events depend on the component functionality and are provided in API references for each component.

-A handler can be attached to a component in different ways:
+A handler can be attached to a component in various ways.

-The attachEvent() method takes the name of the component's inner event and the function it fires (handler) as parameters.
-The syntax is:
+The attachEvent() method takes two parameters - the name of the component's inner event and a function (handler) to fire:

 Event names are case-insensitive.